Swamy-s-Tech-Skills-Academy-AI-ML-Data/llm-engineering-learning/docs/learning-plan.md

 ### Common Issues

 **"ModuleNotFoundError: No module named 'openai'"**
-- Solution: Activate virtual environment and run `pip install openai`
+- Solution: Run `uv sync` to install all dependencies from `pyproject.toml`, or use `uv run python your_script.py` to run with the correct environment

 **"API key not found"**
 - Solution: Check `.env` file exists, contains `OPENAI_API_KEY=...` (no spaces), and use `load_dotenv()`